akshayatzomato/ExerciseDemo/README.md

 # Hotel Deals
-Hotel Deals is a web application primarily built for supporting other third party apis.
+Hotel Deals is a web application primarily built for supporting third party apis.
 At the moment it shows the latest upcoming deals for hotels.
 Having said that it can easily be scaled into a portal serving data fetched from the number of different apis.

 ## Table of contents
 * [Setup] (#Setup)